nikogura/gomason/README.md

     [signing]
         program = gpg

 This config would use the gpg program to sign binaries with the author's private key.
 Obviously a key for the listed user must exist within gpg's keychain for this to function.

 This example also uses the LastPass cli to get the publishing password.
+Neat huh?

 User config, if set, overrides any project config.